Linuxfabrik/monitoring-plugins/check-plugins/hin-status/README.md

 Monitors the HIN (Health Info Net) status page for service disruptions.
 Parses the support website for outage announcements since no machine-readable API is available.
 Alerts when active incidents are detected.

+**Important Notes:**

+* Since no machine-readable API is available, the check relies on parsing WordPress-generated HTML content.
+Changes to the HIN website structure may break parsing.

 **Data Collection:**

 * Fetches the HIN status page (<https://support.hin.ch/de/> by default) and parses the HTML for outage announcements